enimocks/Bamazon/README.md

 ![Image of User Input and Output](/images/preview-2.png)

-Finally, you can see that the inventory for "The Great Gatsby" has been cleared out the next time the app is loaded.
+Finally, you can see that the inventory for "The Great Gatsby" has been cleared out (the next time the app is loaded).

 ![Image of Inventory Change](/images/preview-3.png)